humbertosouza/3760creditrisk/README.md

 # 3760creditrisk
-For sharing project files related to 3760 - Credit Risk Assessment
+For sharing project files related to the project 3760 - Credit Risk Assessment